madebyaris/vertical-driven-development/README.md

 - Use `/brief` for most features (80% of cases)
 - Full SDD workflow for complex features (20% of cases)
+- **Use `/vdd-build` or `/vdd-all-in-one` for complete apps** - Build entire applications with multiple vertical slices in one command
 - All specs and plans focus on vertical slices

 See [SDD Integration Guide](docs/SDD-INTEGRATION.md) for details.